 We then use a special Slit Lamp Microscope with a FireFly HD Camera System.
 With this instrument, we can…

-At this point we can determine if you have Keratoconus, the type of Keratoconus, the severity of your Keratoconus, and have a good understanding of your best Treatment Options.
-On only extremely rare occasions might we recommend a visit to an Ophthalmologist for corneal surgery — but this is only when the cornea is in very, very poor shape, as with severe corneal scars or hydrops or if your Keratoconus is progressing rapidly.
+At this point, we can determine if you have Keratoconus, the type, and its severity and have a good understanding of your best Treatment Options.
+Only in extremely rare occasions might we recommend a visit to an Ophthalmologist for corneal surgery — but this is when the cornea is in very, very poor shape, as with severe corneal scars or hydrops or if your Keratoconus is progressing rapidly.

-We will recommend the best lens and alternatives for you based on your diagnosis, your budget and your insurance coverage.
+We will recommend the best lens and alternatives based on your diagnosis, budget and insurance coverage.

 Once we’ve chosen a treatment plan, it’s time we get to the details of your eyes that 90% of other eye doctors don’t have the training, experience or equipment to see.

-The Zeiss OCT is an “Optical Coherence Tomographer” that allows us to view your eye to 2 microns.
-We can look at your Corneal and Scleral Profiles around all 360 degrees of your eye, and measure the thickness of your cornea, both of which can affect prescription and lens design
+The Zeiss OCT is an “Optical Coherence Tomographer” that allows us to view your eye to a resolution of 2 microns.
+We can look at your corneal and scleral profiles around all 360 degrees of your eye and measure the thickness of your cornea, both of which can affect prescription and lens design.

-Based on your symptoms or our prior evaluation on the Nidek OPD III, we may discuss your High Order Aberrations.
+Based on your symptoms or our prior Nidek OPD III evaluation, we may discuss your High Order Aberrations (HOAs).
 We can measure your HOA profile on the Nidek or the Ovitz Ares Aberrometer.

-We see many Keratoconus Patients who were previously fit with Intacs Corneal Inserts or implants.
+We see many Keratoconus patients who were previously fit with Intacs corneal inserts or implants.
 These are small plastic rings intended to resolve or improve your Keratoconus.
-However, what often happens with Post-Intacs patients is that the back sides of their corneas will bend, resulting in High Order Aberrations.
+However, what often happens with post-Intacs patients is that the back sides of their corneas will bend, resulting in HOAs.

-The Nidek OPD III and the Ovitz Ares Aberrometer both allow us to see the Optical Light path into the eye, which allows us to view your High Order Aberrations.
+The Nidek OPD III and the Ovitz Ares Aberrometer allow us to see the optical light path into the eye, enabling us to view your High Order Aberrations.

 It’s an emotional time…but it doesn’t compare to what’s coming soon.

 If we have chosen either the BostonSight FreeForm lens or the ScanFit Pro lens, data from the Eaglet is sent directly to the contact lens labs, where your custom lens is manufactured.
-While on rare occasions, we may need or want to make small tweaks and adjustments, these lenses get us 98% of the way to a perfect fit.
+While we may need or want to make minor tweaks and adjustments on rare occasions, these lenses get us 98% of the way to a perfect fit.

 In other words, the days of “Trial and Error…and Error…and Error” are over.

-These first four steps typically happen within your first visit to the California Keratoconus Center, and typically lasts about an hour to an hour and a half..
-It’s at this point that we will design and order your new Keratoconus Contact Lenses.
-We will schedule your next visit, called the Dispensing Visit, in about 5 to 10 days, when your lenses are created.
-In some cases, we can even rush lenses to be ready in as few as 2 days.
+These first four steps in the cKlear Method™ typically happen within your first visit to the California Keratoconus Center and generally last about an hour to an hour and a half.
+At this point, we will design and order your new Keratoconus contact lenses.
+We will schedule your next visit, called the Dispensing Visit, in about 5 to 10 days when your lenses are created.
+Sometimes, we can even rush lenses to be ready in as few as two days.

 Welcome back!
 You’ve been anticipating this moment for a long time.
-You’re about to “See Clearly with the cKlear Method” for the very first time.
+You’re about to “See Clearly with the cKlear Method™” for the very first time.
 And it’s an exciting time.

 Let’s not skip over the fun part.

-Some of our patients quickly walk into our front office and stare at the colorful displays around the room.
-Still others rush outside to see the trees.
+Some patients quickly walk into our front office and stare at the colorful displays around the room.
+Still, others rush outside to see the trees.
 They can’t believe what they see.
 LEAVES!
 Yes, many of our patients have never actually seen leaves on trees before.

 It’s a VERY emotional time for our patients.
 And hopefully will be for you, too.